-Get to Know Louisville's Best Chefs - Louisville Article
+Get to Know Louisville's Best Chefs and Restaurants - Louisville Article

 Get to Know Some of the Best Chefs in Louisville Follow @nyccitiview

 Louisville has gained a national reputation as one of the best foodie destinations in the country.
 Nearly any list of top culinary destinations will mention Louisville as a must-do!
-Jetsetter and USA Today have ranked Louisville as one of the best new local food scenes in the country, while National Geographic, Zagat, Travel + Leisure and members of the International Association of Culinary Professionals have all Louisville as one of the top-rated foodie destinations in the world.
-And for the second consecutive year, more than 16 restaurants have opened in the area!
+National Geographic, Zagat, Travel + Leisure and members of the International Association of Culinary Professionals have all ranked Louisville as one of the top-rated foodie destinations in the world.
+Scroll Down to View Our Photo Gallery of the Best Chefs in Louisville!

 With the overwhelming number of great dining options throughout the area, competition is at a very high level, which brings out the best in everyone.
 The vast array of cuisines, dining settings and culinary influences come together to form one of the country’s most diverse and exciting dining scenes.